OpenSpace/OpenSpace-Docs/content/milky-way/stars/star-labels-alternate/index.md

 To effectively visualize these star names, it helps to limit the number of labels drawn.
 This is typically controlled by drawing only labels that are larger than specified size, thereby removing the smaller, more distant labels.
-This is controlled in the `Min/Max Size` dual slider in {menuselection}`Alternate Star Labels --> Renderable --> Labels`
+This is controlled in the dual slider in {menuselection}`Alternate Star Labels --> Renderable --> Labels --> Min/Max Size`.
 :::